TechnitiumSoftware/DnsServer/APIDOCS.md

 - `dnsServerDomain` (optional): The primary domain name used by this DNS Server to identify itself.
 - `dnsServerLocalEndPoints` (optional): Local end points are the network interface IP addresses and ports you want the DNS Server to listen for requests.
 - `defaultRecordTtl` (optional): The default TTL value to use if not specified when adding or updating records in a Zone.
+- `useSoaSerialDateScheme` (optional): The default SOA Serial option to use if not specified when adding a Primary Zone.
+- `zoneTransferAllowedNetworks` (optional): A comma separated list of IP addresses or network addresses that are allowed to perform zone transfer for all zones without any TSIG authentication.
 - `dnsAppsEnableAutomaticUpdate` (optional): Set to `true` to allow DNS server to automatically update the DNS Apps from the DNS App Store.
 The DNS Server will check for updates every 24 hrs when this option is enabled.
 - `preferIPv6` (optional): DNS Server will use IPv6 for querying whenever possible with this option enabled.
 Initial value is `false`.
 - `udpPayloadSize` (optional): The maximum EDNS UDP payload size that can be used to avoid IP fragmentation.
 Valid range is 512-4096 bytes.
 Initial value is `1232`.